Periodic asymptotic dynamics of the measure solutions to an equal mitosis equation

 We are interested in the following nonlocal transport equation

-It appears as an idealized size-structured model for the bacterial cell division cycle~\cite{BellAnderson,SinkoStreifer71}, and it is an interesting and challenging critical case of the general linear growth-fragmentation equation, as we will explain below.
-The unknown $u(t,x)$ represents the population density of cells of size $x$ at time $t,$ which evolves according to two phenomena: the individual exponential growth which results in the transport term $\partial_x(xu(t,x)),$ and the equal mitosis corresponding to the nonlocal infinitesimal term $2B(2x)u(t,2x)2\d x-B(x)u(t,x)\d x.$
+which appears as an idealized size-structured model for the bacterial cell division cycle~\cite{BellAnderson,SinkoStreifer71}.
+The unknown $u(t,x)$ represents the population density of cells of size $x$ at time $t,$ which evolves according to two phenomena: the individual exponential growth which results in the transport term $\partial_x(xu(t,x)),$ and the division into two equal-sized daughter cells with rate $B(x)$ that corresponds to the nonlocal infinitesimal term $2B(2x)u(t,2x)2\d x-B(x)u(t,x)\d x.$

 \